 Brief description of your organizations history, present status, and description of your organizational structure.

-Describe at least 1 example of a substance use prevention regional initiative or projects your organization has managed in the past 2 years.
+Describe at least 1 example of a substance use prevention regional initiative or project your organization has managed in the past 2 years.

 Describe successes you’ve had in working collaboratively with key regional and local partners, and youth or young adults, and provide an example of such a collaboration.

-Describe your experience in managing grants over $100,000, and your organizations ability to grant funding to local entities.
+Describe your experience in managing grants over $100,000, and your organization’s ability to grant funding to local entities.

 The Vermont Department of Health has moved to a reimbursement payment method (see Attachment B for payment terms).
 Describe your organization’s accounting model and ability to function in a reimbursement environment.